-In fact, it adds, the geospatial intelligence domain across the world is set to grow exponentially as more and more business data is integrated with location information across enterprise-level functions.
+In fact, it adds, the geospatial intelligence domain across the world is set to grow exponentially as more and more business is integrated with location information across enterprise-level functions.

-This rapid rate of growth can be accredited to the continuous technology advancements in the industry, the democratisation of geospatial information and integration with advancing digital technologies, resulting in innovative business models.
+This rapid rate of growth can be accredited to the continuous technology advancements in the industry, the democratisation of geospatial information and integration with advancing technologies, resulting in innovative business models.